mattwind/rpi/emulator/README.md

 ### Linux (Debian)

-This will setup the latest rasbpian qemu compatable vm
+Run the build script to setup the latest rasbpian qemu compatable vm

-once it's finished access the vm one of the run scripts.

 ### Windows 10